What is expected of Industry Reference Committee (IRC) members?

 This could be because a member represents training providers, people who purchase training, or other industry sector stakeholders.

-It is important that all IRC members deal with this properly and openly—to make sure the IRC’s decisions are for the benefit of the whole industry sector they represent.
+It is important that all IRC members deal with this properly and openly to ensure the IRC’s decisions are for the benefit of the whole industry sector they represent.

 How do IRC members manage conflict of interest?